-Here are some basic tips and guidelines you can follow that I find helpful for taking better black and white pictures.
+Here are some basic black and white photography tips and guidelines that I find helpful for taking better pictures.

 We know composition is key in photography, but when shooting black and white it’s even more crucial.
 Without colour, photographers need to recognise variations in tones, spot how textures cast shadows and how shapes and recurring patterns alter light and shade.
 Good composition will frame these features to get the best from the shot.

 Black and White Photography Tips – Harsh Midday Light

 Normally it’s photographers and vampires who avoid the midday sun.

 The golden hour, that glorious soft light in the morning and evening is generally accepted as what works best for pictures.

 But shoot in black and white and suddenly the harsh shadows inject contrast and drama that is difficult to achieve with colour under these conditions.
 Sometimes even a bare flash can create the same hard shadow effect.
 (Making use of shadows in photography is another topic we’ve blogged about)

 Blue is the new Black – Colour Tones

 Recognising tones is one of the key black and white photography tips, vital for best results.